velovsky/Derived-D3.js-Collapsible-Tree/README.md

 ### Lazy Loading example

 Bellow is an example of a lazy loading callback.
-The way the API is built, requires to be return a (**jQuery**) promise in order to correctly toggle the nodes.
+The way the API is built, requires to be returned a (**jQuery**) promise in order to correctly toggle the nodes.
 This behavior might be improved in order to avoid **jQuery** dependencies in the future.
 ```
 function get_child_data(d)
 	{